 WHEW!
 That’s a heck of a lot of merriment at Mickey’s Very Merry Christmas Party for 2016, and to be honest, that’s not even all of it!
 Additional entertainment includes: Club Tinsel, A Totally Tomorrowland Christmas, and VoicePlay – all very cool, but unfortunately did not fit into our busy family schedule for the night.
 Don’t forget to grab your Very Merry Only souvenirs, specialty foods (for a fee) and your FREE & rare Sorcerers of the Magic Kingdom Card (Goofy’s Festive Fiasco).
 All packed into a very busy 8 hours at the park, you can definitely get your full money’s worth of partying, Disney style!

 It’s been a big Disney year for us!
 First time on Frozen Ever After, first Mickey’s Not So Scary Halloween Party, and now a complete guide to Mickey’s Very Merry Christmas Party.
 Ok, I think that covers it all – WOW!
 Grab more info and purchase your Mickey’s Very Merry Christmas Party Tickets.
+And don’t forget these Very Merry Wheelchair Tips for those traveling with disabled guests!
 Stay up to date on all of the latest holiday cheer with hashtag #VeryMerry.
 Hope you’ve gotten some great tips from the Family Guide to Mickey’s Very Merry Christmas Party 2016 so you can plan your family’s next merry adventure at Walt Disney World.

 Has your family been to Mickey’s Very Merry Christmas Party?
 What are your family’s best tips?